 - Nußdorfer Straße

-And so we reach the end of our location guide with two particular bridges.
-I’ve done my best to collate and/or photograph all the existing examples of Otto Wagner’s grandiose architecture in Vienna, but if you find more, do let me know!
+And so we reach the end of our architectural location guide with three particular locations.
+I’ve done my best to collate all the existing examples of Otto Wagner’s grandiose works in Vienna, but if you find more, do let me know!

-- Stadtbahn viaduct (1898?): A major railway bridge along the Stadtbahn (U6) route.
-Take the U6 to Gumpendorferstraße station and then walk south for a couple of minutes.
+- Stadtbahn viaduct: an 1898 (?) major railway bridge along the Stadtbahn (U6) route.
+Ride the U6 to Gumpendorferstraße station and then walk south for a couple of minutes.
 It’s long and obvious.

-- Schemerlbrücke (1898): A bridge and weir system where the Danube enters Vienna.
-It’s a little out the way, but you can take the D tram to Nussdorf, then go through the tunnel under the railway station and it’s a short walk along the riverbank to reach the Schemerlbrücke.
+(A little out the way, but you can take the D tram to Nussdorf.
+Go through the tunnel under the railway station, and a short walk along the riverbank brings you to the Schemerlbrücke.)